Wilfried-motchul/Code-102-reading-notes/javascript-note.md

 document.write('<h3>' + greeting + '</h3>');
 ```
 in javascript, the mathmatical type of trus is  1 and for faul is 0

+## What is JavaScript
+Search Results
+Featured snippet from the web
+To put things simply, JavaScript is an object orient programming language designed to make web development easier and more attractive.
+In most cases, JavaScript is used to create responsive, interactive elements for web pages, enhancing the user experience.